MicrosoftDocs/power-automate-docs/articles/introduction-to-button-flows.md

 ![Overview image.](./media/introduction-to-button-flows/buttons-montage.png)

 ## Why create buttons?
-Create buttons so that you can easily run repetitive tasks from any place, at anytime via your mobile device.
-Running buttons saves you time and, since the tasks they perform are automated, there will be less errors than if you manually did them.
+Create buttons so that you can easily run repetitive tasks from any place, at any time via your mobile device.
+Running buttons saves you time and, since the tasks they perform are automated, there will be fewer errors than if you manually did them.

 ## Create a button
 ### Prerequisites